 There is no single solution to the P0117 code because there are a lot of reasons why this code is set.
 Repair steps will also vary depending on the vehicle’s make and model.
 That’s why proper diagnosis is important.

-If you’re trying to resolve the issue yourself, you’ll need several trusted resources that can give you accurate information on repairs and diagnosis.
+If you’re trying to resolve the issue yourself, you’ll need trusted resources that can give you accurate information on repairs, component location, and diagnosis.
 Repair guides and manuals that contain factory repair information, like ALLDATA, will give you step-by-step instructions on how to address the problem.
 Consider getting an ALLDATA subscription to expand your knowledge base on OBD-II diagnosis and repair.

 Other Notes About P0117

 Most of the symptoms of the P0117 code indicate performance issues with the engine.
 This means it must be resolved immediately.
 P0117 can put the vehicle in a failsafe mode, which causes the car to be relegated to a certain speed and/or gear range.

 Address the issue immediately.
 Stop driving the vehicle and go to a shop as soon as the code registers or a combination of its symptoms appear.
 Ignoring this trouble code may lead to further damage to your engine and your vehicle.